1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 We could use scikit-learn to calculate cosine similarity.
 This would return a pairwise matrix with cosine similarity values like:
 <script src="https://gist.github.com/lukewhyte/a2f64f0818ad274aeeebf57f8d0d0bbb.js"></script>

-We would then filter this matrix by a similarity threshold — something like 0.75 or 0.8 — in order to group strings we believe represent the same entity.
+We would then filter this matrix by a similarity threshold — something like 0.75 or 0.8 — to group strings we believe represent the same entity.

-However, if instead we use [this module](https://github.com/ing-bank/sparse_dot_topn) built by the data scientists at ING Bank, we can filter by our similarity threshold as we build the matrix.
-The approach is faster than scikit-learn and returns a less memory intensive CSR matrix for us to work with.
+However, if instead, we use [this module](https://github.com/ing-bank/sparse_dot_topn) built by the data scientists at ING Bank, we can filter by our similarity threshold as we build the matrix.
+The approach is faster than scikit-learn and returns a less memory-intensive CSR matrix for us to work with.

 ING [wrote a blog post explaining why](https://medium.com/wbaa/https-medium-com-ingwbaa-boosting-selection-of-the-most-similar-entities-in-large-scale-datasets-450b3242e618), if you’re interested.